adamsjoe/lumiradx_tech_test/README.md

 _Setup_

 The setup for this is fairly complex.
-It will create a timestamp based on the current datetime.
+It will create a timestamp based on the current date time.
 It will select a new category type.
 It will then create the blog category.